CALCRIM No. 2304. Simple Possession of Controlled Substance (Health & Saf. Code, §§ 11350, 11377)

 The prescription defense is codified in Health and Safety Code sections 11350 and

-The defendant need only raise a reasonable doubt about whether his or her
+defendant need only raise a reasonable doubt about whether his or her possession of

-possession of the drug was lawful because of a valid prescription.
+the drug was lawful because of a valid prescription.
 (See People v.
+Mower (2002)

-sufficient evidence, the court has a sua sponte duty to give the bracketed paragraph
+evidence, the court has a sua sponte duty to give the bracketed paragraph on the

-category of those who may furnish or order certain controlled substances, so that
+of those who may furnish or order certain controlled substances, so that bracketed

-bracketed option should be included in this instruction if substantial evidence
+option should be included in this instruction if substantial evidence supports it.

 CONTROLLED SUBSTANCES CALCRIM No. 2304